-The following is a list of term definitions and acronyms used.
+The following is a list of term definitions and acronyms used in this CP/CPS.
 The source is cited where relevant.

 Applicant - The natural person or Legal Entity that applies for (or seeks renewal of) a Certificate.
 Once the Certificate issues, the Applicant is referred to as the Subscriber.